benjymous/annotations/sandman/sandman.05.md

 - #### Panel 5

-  The new and allegedly funny Justice League series have established that J'onn enjoys Oreo^tm cookies.
+  The new and allegedly funny Justice League series have established that J'onn enjoys Oreo™ cookies.

 ### Page 16